Michelle Phillips: Artistry

-Political views
+Views

 During a 1991 interview with Arsenio Hall, Phillips advocated providing teenagers with a pragmatic education on drugs, specifically to distinguish psychedelics and marijuana from more addictive substances such as cocaine and heroin.
 Though she admitted to having used LSD and marijuana in her youth, Phillips maintained that she never had experimented with other drugs, crediting the education her father instilled in her and her sister on drugs and addiction.
 She also spoke of her belief that parents should provide their children with condoms and other contraceptives once they are aware their children are sexually active.
 Phillips said that she raised her children this way: "At that time, it wasn't even a question of AIDS.
 It was a pregnancy issue, and venereal disease ...
 I raised [my children] in the same way that I was raised myself: When I was a young girl, my father said, 'When you become sexually active, let me know, so that we can arrange for you not to get pregnant.'
 I was raised in a very pragmatic household, and I believe that if you know your children are sexually active, then you have to try to protect them."

 In 2008, Phillips advocated legalization of marijuana, crediting it with helping her quit smoking cigarettes: "When I really, really, really wanted a cigarette, I would take a puff of pot, and the cravings would go away."